sjmulder/runc/README.md

     $ runc main.c
     Hello, World!

+To debug with gdb:

+    $ runc -d main.c

 ### How it works

 RunC compiles the source file using some default compiler flags and invokes the built executable, passing on any other arguments.
 The executable is cached in `~/.runc/caches/<hash>`, where `hash` is a SHA-1 hash of the full file.